denysdovhan/less-mix/README.md

 ### How to Install ###
 1. Download file "lessmix.less".
 2. Place the it in the folder with your project.
-3. Include the library in your LESS-file at the beginning of the document, the command: `@ import" elements.less "`;
+3. Include the library in your LESS-file at the beginning of the document, the command: `@import "lessmix.less "`;

 ### How to use ###
 The library includes 27 mixins divided into 8 sections: